 Pros And Cons Of Molded Fiberglass Travel Trailers

-The best fiberglass travel trailers have features that make them super appealing.
-They also have some drawbacks that don't make then the right option for certain people (including those that have larger families).
+The best fiberglass trailers have features that make them super appealing.
+They also have some drawbacks that don't make them the right option for certain people (including those that have larger families).

 Fiberglass RV Manufacturers

-There are a ton of RV manufacturers out there, but only a handful of them make molded fiberglass campers.
+There are many travel trailer brands out there, but only a handful of them make molded fiberglass campers.
 Why is this?

-Most manufacturers want to crank out the most trailers that they can, for the least amount of money.
-This results in a lot of junk RVs.
-You can't do this with fiberglass construction, which is a very time consuming, labor intensive process.
+Most manufacturers want to crank out the most trailers that they can for the least money, resulting in a lot of junk RVs.
+You can't do this with fiberglass construction, which is time-consuming and labor-intensive.

-As a result, only a small fraction of RV manufacturers make all fiberglass travel trailers.
+As a result, only a tiny fraction of RV manufacturers make all fiberglass travel trailers.
 Most of which are lower volume builders, not cranking out the rigs by the dozens.

 Price reflects the increased costs related to using this alternative building method.
-Models are definitely more expensive than their traditionally constructed counterparts.
+Molded fiberglass trailers are more expensive than their traditionally constructed counterparts.

-Here is a list of the more popular fiberglass RV manufacturers (not exhaustive by any means).
-Manufacturers are listed from shortest available trailers to longest trailers.
+Here is a list of the more popular fiberglass RV manufacturers (not exhaustive).
+Companies are listed from shortest available trailers to longest trailers.

 What Is The Best Fiberglass Travel Trailer?

-In fact, most of the above listed manufacturers make our list of the best RV brands.
+Most of the above-listed brands make our list of top-rated RVs.
 Unlike all other segments of RVs, it's pretty hard to buy a poorly built small fiberglass travel trailer.
 You almost can't go wrong!

 Choosing The Right Fiberglass Trailer

-Figuring out which of these fiberglass trailers is best for you takes some consideration on your part.
-You will need to decide which features are important to you.
+Figuring out which of these small fiberglass trailers is best for you takes some consideration, and you will need to decide which features and amenities are important to you.

-You should know how you camp (where you go, how long you stay out, campground vs boondocking, etc), in order to choose which camper is right for you.
+You should know how you camp (where you go, how long you stay out, campground vs. boondocking, etc.) to choose which is the best fiberglass RV for you.

-The choice really comes down to which of these models works best for your style of camping.
+The choice comes down to which of these models works best for your camping style.

-Do you need all the bells and whistles - a permanent queen bed, a bathroom, a fancy interior, air conditioning, a pretty design over pure functionality?
+- Do you need all the bells and whistles - a permanent queen RV mattress size bed, a bathroom, a fancy interior, air conditioning, a pretty design over pure functionality?

-What kind of vehicle are you going to be towing with?
-A truck that can tow any of these fiberglass trailers?
+- What kind of vehicle are you going to be towing?
+A truck that can pull any of these fiberglass trailers?
 Or do you have a car or SUV that has limited towing capability?

-In other words, does size really matter for you?
-Do you need a lightweight travel trailer, or is weight really not a concern?
+- In other words, does size matter to you?
+Do you need a lightweight fiberglass travel trailer, or is weight not a concern?

-Are you a family of four or more, or just a couple?
-Are you a solo traveler who doesn't need much in a camper and can put up with the lack of space inside?
+- Are you a family of four or more, or just a couple?
+Are you a solo traveler with less gear and can put up with the lack of space inside?

-The Scamp and Casita are basic, no-frills travel trailers that are small in size and weight and don't have a large number of options.
-They are available with a bathroom, a seating area (sometimes in the form of a small side dinette), a sleeping space (generally not a permanent bed, with bunk beds being an option in some floor plans), but suffer from limited storage space.
+The Scamp and Casita are basic, no-frills small camper trailers and don't have many options.
+They are available with a wet bathroom, a seating area (sometimes in the form of a small side dinette), and sleeping space (generally not a permanent bed, with camper bunk mattresses being an option in some floor plans), but suffer from limited storage space.

 When you move up to an Escape or Bigfoot RV, you are getting into the territory that requires a truck to tow.
 SUVs and cars will not have the ability to tow most of these campers due to the higher weight and greater overall length.

-There will be more interior features and options, while the material used will be nicer than a Scamp or Casita.
+There will be more features and options, while the materials will be nicer than a Scamp or Casita.

-Niceties such as full bathrooms and twin beds will be available, and the overall quality and design of the interior will be a step up from the smaller trailers.
+Niceties such as full bathrooms and a dual RV twin mattress setup are available, and the overall quality and design of the living area are a step up from the smaller trailers.

-Storage space will be more abundant due to the larger size.
-But again, these benefits come at a cost of more weight and less ability to fit into the smallest of camping spots.
+Storage space is more abundant due to the larger size.
+But again, these benefits come at the cost of more weight and less ability to fit into the smallest of camping spots.

-The top end (and most expensive) of these fiberglass travel trailers is the Oliver Legacy Elite.
+The top-end (and most expensive) fiberglass trailer manufacturers are the Oliver Legacy Elite.
 There are two lengths of the Oliver, both of which utilize an inner and outer fiberglass shell for true 4-season camping.

 Interior finishings are a step above everyone else in this market, and options are abundant.

-The downside to an Oliver Legacy Elite (other than the price) is that due to their weight, trucks and SUVs with decent towing capacities are required to haul them around.
-(And personally, neither me nor Kelly like them due to tiny and a small number of windows.
-Feels like a cave.)
+The downside to an Oliver Legacy Elite (other than the price) is that trucks and SUVs with decent towing capacities are required to haul them around due to their weight.

-As you can see, there is a fiberglass RV for almost every camping style and level of needed luxury.
-Just keep in mind that the price of entry into this style of RV is going to be greater than their more traditional (and most likely lesser quality) counterparts.
+As you can see, there is a molded fiberglass camper for almost every camping style and level of needed luxury.
+Just keep in mind that the price of entry into this recreational vehicle style will be greater than their more traditional (and most likely lesser quality) counterparts.

 How Long Do Fiberglass Trailers Last?

-This is one of those 'it depends' type of questions.
-It all comes down what type of life they lead - any RV that is abused, no matter it's initial quality, won't lead a long, happy life.
+How long fiberglass trailers last is one of those 'it depends' questions, and it all comes down to what type of life they lead - any RV that is abused, no matter its initial quality, won't lead a long, happy life.

-As a general rule, a fiberglass RV is going to last longer than a travel trailer made with a traditional frame, insulation, and siding.
-The fiberglass version has a vastly superior exterior and is better put together than most of the recreational vehicles on the market.
+Generally, an all fiberglass travel trailer lasts longer than a travel trailer made with a traditional frame, insulation, and siding.
+The fiberglass version has a vastly superior exterior and is better put together than most recreational vehicles on the market.

-Properly taken care of, a fiberglass camper will last years, if not decades.
-The resale value will be superior to a 'regular' RV.
+If properly taken care of, quality fiberglass travel trailers last years, if not decades.
+The resale value is superior to a 'regular' RV.

-A well maintained rig will give its owners years of happy camping and will not disappoint when it comes time to sell (IF that time ever comes!).
+A well-maintained rig gives its owners years of happy camping and doesn't disappoint when it comes time to sell (IF that time ever comes!).

-The best fiberglass travel trailers (and they all are pretty darn good) are very well built and tend to last a really long time.
-They are a great option for someone looking for something different than the traditional camper.
+The best fiberglass travel trailers (and they all are pretty darn good) are very well built and can last a long time.
+They are an excellent option for someone looking for something different and better made than the traditional camper.

-In fact, I'm considering one for my next rig.
-They are very appealing to me in that they don't have slides, they have virtually indestructible exteriors, are lighter weight and overall smaller than my current rig.
-Quite simply, they intrigue me.
+I'm considering one for my next rig.
+Small fiberglass camper trailers are very appealing because they don't have slides, have virtually indestructible exteriors, are lighter weight, and are smaller than my current rig.
+Quite simply, they are intriguing.

-If you are looking for a quality built RV that is different than most rigs that are on the road, this is definitely an option you should consider.
+If you are looking for a quality built RV that is different from most rigs on the road, fiberglass egg campers are an option to consider.